Amazon Dropshipping: What You Need to Know First

 When it comes to dropshipping on Amazon, it comes down to this:

-Should you spend your precious time selling on Amazon, making good money for a few weeks?
+Should you spend your precious time selling on Amazon, making good money for an unpredictable amount of time?
 Or...

 Spend it building an eCommerce business that will last and continue to bring you money years into the future?